Modeling Law

 Course Description

-After a brief introduction to the methodology of law and economics, this course provides a brief introduction to the basic concepts of economic analysis for the study of law and legal institutions.
+After a brief introduction to the methodology of law and economics, this course provides a brief introduction to the basic concepts and models used for the economic analysis for of law and legal institutions.
 The course covers several areas of law.
+Additional model techniques may be included based on students’ interests and research objectives.

 Requirements